braindev-lab/braindev-lab.github.io/people.md

 </div>
 <p>
 	<b>Graduate Student</b><br>
-	Omar Singleton is a PhD student in PNI.
+	Omar Singleton is a PhD student at the Princeton Neuroscience Institute.
 He previously worked on neuroimaging projects at MGH, and now studies how the human thalamus develops across the lifespan and the roles it plays in mediating developmental changes in the cortex in neurotypical individuals and those diagnosed with psychiatric disorders.